Dev-Jabbar/dev_Jabbar/README.md

 - 👋 Hi, I’m @Jabbarlee
-- 👀 I’m interested in ...coding
+- 👀 I’m a web wizard a Full stack developer.
 - 🌱 I’m currently learning ...web 3 development
 - 💞️ I’m looking to collaborate with ..
 The best tech guys all around the world
 - 📫 How to reach me ...email momohabduljabbar@gmail.com phone number 07066986305 discord Vintage_jab#4494